AlexJReid/blog/content/posts/bigtable-filtering.md

 The reason for having to order the results twice is because both parallel operations will potentially yield their results out of order.

-The pagination approach is very similar to [what we used in the final solution with DynamoDB](/posts/dynamodb-efficient-filtering-3/). **The biggest difference is that acceptable to perform random lookups on a set of row keys with Bigtable, therefore we can afford to project and duplicate less data.** In other words, it is OK to use the Cloud Bigtable equivalent of `BatchGetItem`.
+The pagination approach is very similar to [what we used in the final solution with DynamoDB](/posts/dynamodb-efficient-filtering-3/). **The biggest difference is that it is more acceptable to perform random lookups on a set of row keys with Bigtable, therefore we can afford to project and duplicate less data.** In other words, it is OK to use the Cloud Bigtable equivalent of `BatchGetItem`.

 The parallel aspects of the client program are far simpler this time as the Bigtable API supports queries over multiple ranges in a single request.
 There is no need for us to think orchestrating parallel queries as Bigtable handles that.